 Whilst we appreciate that, there may be exceptions to the rules based on the type of tenancy or property the fundamentals should remain the same.
-Please contact the scheme administrator should you require further specific advice on the standards required to meet your individual requirement.
+Please contact the scheme supportteam should you require further specific advice on the standards required to meet your individual requirement.

 - The property must be structurally stable with walls, roof, drainage and rainwater goods in good repair